Frequently Asked Questions

 Can Anyone take your course?
 Can I join your certification course if i don’t live in Anne Arundel County?

-Anne Arundel Watershed Stewards Academy is able to train individuals who live, work, workship, or learn in Anne Arundel County, and who have a connection to a community (neighborhood, business, congregation, school, library, civic entity) that they plan to work with to create a healthier environment for all.
+Anne Arundel Watershed Stewards Academy is able to train individuals who live, work, learn, or gather in Anne Arundel County, and who have a connection to a community (neighborhood, business, congregation, school, library, civic entity) that they plan to work with to create a healthier environment for all.
 Unfortunately, we are unable to train individuals who do not have a strong connection to Anne Arundel County.
 Instead, we encourage you to learn about other WSA’s in our area: University of Maryland Sea Grant: Watershed Stewards.

 How do I Enroll in your Certification Course?